esotalk/docs/database.md

 	$id = ET::$database->lastInsertId();

+<a name="queries"></a>
 ## Constructing Queries

-esoTalk provides a class called **ETSQLQuery** which allows MySQL queries to be constructed easily and dynamically.
+esoTalk provides a class called **[ETSQLQuery](/api/class-ETSQLQuery.html)** which allows MySQL queries to be constructed easily and dynamically.
 This brings many benefits — most significantly, giving plugins the power to alter queries before they are executed.

-An instance of the ETSQLQuery can be created using the `ET::SQL` method.
-Many methods are available on the ETSQLQuery class that allow the different parts of the MySQL query to be altered.
+An instance of the ETSQLQuery class can be created using the `ET::SQL` method.
+[Many methods](/api/class-ETSQLQuery.html) are available on the ETSQLQuery class that allow the different parts of the MySQL query to be altered.

 **Constructing A Simple SELECT Query**